MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-dnf.md

 sudo rpm -ivh --nodeps azure-cli-*.rpm
 ```

-As an alternative, you can also install Python 3 using an [additional repo](https://developers.redhat.com/blog/2018/08/13/install-python3-rhel/).
+As an alternative, you can also install Python 3 using [another repo](https://developers.redhat.com/blog/2018/08/13/install-python3-rhel/).
 Use this method, if you have set up `python3` but are still getting the error `python3: command not found`.
 Make sure it has been included it in your path.

 ```bash
 scl enable rh-python36 bash